gilesncwilliams/multinational-retail-data-centralisation382/README.md

 ![Static Badge](https://img.shields.io/badge/Querying%20the%20Data-blue)

-Below are the results of SQL queries in Milestone 4 run on the database to answer business related questions, and the details behind the relevant SQL functions applied.
+Below are the results of SQL business queries run on the database to answer business related questions, and the details behind the relevant SQL functions applied.

-(See m4_query_the_data_all_tasks.sql file to view each of the SQL queries.)
+query_the_data.sql file location: multinational-retail-data-centralisation382/sql_business_queries/query_the_data.sql

 1. How many stores does the business have and in which countires?